 These questions/issues can give rise to a claim against a Trustee or beneficiary.
 It is a non-exhaustive list, so please do not hesitate to contact us if you need help in making or defending such a claim.

-Our expert trust dispute lawyers are specialists in this are of law and will provide practical advice on safeguarding your position (for example by entering a caveat against the estate) and on then resolving the dispute outside of the Court process, if possible.
+Our expert trust dispute lawyers are specialists in this area of law and will provide practical advice on safeguarding your position (for example by entering a caveat against the estate) and on then resolving the dispute outside of the Court process, if possible.
 If necessary, an application will be made to the Court.
-Whatever action is taken, we will take particular care to minimise the risks you face on costs, and to see what can be done to recover costs from the Trust or from your opponent.
+Whatever action is taken, our trust dispute lawyers will take particular care to minimise the risks you face on costs, and to see what can be done to recover costs from the Trust or from your opponent.

-In addition, working closely with our specialist Wills, Probate, Trusts and Tax Planning team, we advise on preventative measures that can be taken by clients to try to avoid such disputes.
+In addition, working closely with our specialist Wills, Probate, Trusts and Tax Planning team, we advise on preventative measures that can be taken by clients to try to avoid trust disputes.